Fonta1n3/FullyNoded/Docs/Wallets/Sending.md

 <img src="./Images/sweep_button.png" alt="sweep button" width="300"/><br/>

 The sweep button will automatically sweep all your funds to the address provided.
-It is highly recommended to use a high fee setting when sweeping wallets as you will not be able to use RBF if fees spike while your transaction is uncomfirmed.
+It is highly recommended to use a high fee setting when sweeping wallets as you will not be able to use RBF if fees spike while your transaction is unconfirmed.

 ## Batching